 You do not have to code, you don’t have to be a computer scientist, but you should learn the basics.

 You will have to make decisions that touch on technology and you cannot make them well if you do not have a basic understanding of what happens after you press send on an email.

 4. Develop the skills of Strategic Foresight.

-Strategic Foresight (also called futures studies and futures work) is a multidisciplinary domain that helps people think and plan in a systematic and rigorous way for the future.
-Understanding the basics of Strategic Foresight helps leaders understand how to explore trends and factors that may alter events in the future.
+Strategic Foresight (also called futures studies and futures work) is a multidisciplinary domain that helps people think and plan systematically and rigorously for the future.
+Understanding the basics of Strategic Foresight helps leaders understand how to explore trends and factors that may alter future events.

 Strategic Foresight is empowering because it helps people understand how change happens and how to influence change itself.
-Once the work of foresight is underway it becomes possible to see risks and opportunities that may not have been previously visible.
+Once the foresight work is underway, it becomes possible to see risks and opportunities that may not have been previously visible.

 5. Use collective intelligence to understand potential future events.